AFNY Logo

 June 18, 2008 edition [Wednesday]:

-Today's article, while providing a fair amount of reportage, shows an illustration that crops out the most offensive part of a planned building complex that would replace the South Street Seaport.
-Everyone knows the Seaport has been mismanaged for years -- in fact, as the article relates, a lawsuit is now pending in State Supreme Court, trying to force the Seaport's current lease-holders, an out-of-town corporation, Chicago-based General Growth Properties, to better manage the site.
-The Seaport is still a public space allowing non-luxury-condo-owners a bit of a view, and since the City owns the property, a caring mayor could solve this issue overnight, if he wanted to.
+The Seaport is still a goodsized downtown public space, allowing non-luxury-condo-owning visitors a bit of a waterfront view, and since the City owns the property, a caring mayor could solve this issue overnight, if he wanted to.
 Unfortunately, Mayor Bloomberg is siding with General Growth, which is not only trying to sink the Seaport, but plans to privatize its space with taxpayer-subsidized luxury condos and a hotel.
 The greedhead developers hired a firm called SHop Architects whose egomaniacs came up with the ugliest eyesores imaginable, without the slightest trace of nautical, or even Old New York, influences -- which people love so much.
 David Dunlap's article ("New Look is Planned for Pier 17 at the South Street Seaport") shows one of their renderings -- but with the tower cut off!
 We see what looks like a cereal box on its side, perforated, with spikes sticking out at the roofline, plopped on top of what look like cages such as they used to keep tigers in during the bad old days of zoos.
 The 42-story luxury condo appears made of beer-can pop-tops welded together.
-Such a monstrous design, as if by kids or zombies from outer space, is not going to help the proposal, which already faces daunting economic, land-use and political hurdles, and hopefully, strong grassroots activist/preservationists.
+Such a monstrous design, as if by nasty kids or zombies from outer space, is not going to help the proposal, which already faces daunting economic, land-use and political hurdles, and hopefully, strong grassroots activist/preservationists.

 June 8, 2008 edition [Sunday]: